 Habitat: Found in open, flower-rich habitats such as dunes, brownfield land, field margins, hay meadows, maquis and woodland edges.

-Flowers Visited: Possibly oligolectic on umbellifers.
+Flowers Visited: Possibly oligolectic on umbellifers (Apiaceae).
 Wild Carrot is a known pollen source.

 Personal Records: I have observed this species in rather large numbers in the fields west of Villamoura in southern Portugal.
 Here females were foraging on Wild Carrot.